wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 11 shows us how to remove certain file extensions without deleting the directory

 * Script 12 ahows us how to get directories and subdirectories

+* Script 13 show us the 10 newest files in the current directory.